t-nicole13/Pewlett-Hackard-Analysis/README.md

 ## Summary
-- Our original results showed duplicates because some employees have switched titles duting their time at the company.
+- Our original results showed duplicates because some employees have switched titles during their time at the company.
 - After removing the duplicates and counting the number of employees eligible for retirement by title, my analysis shows only 2 managers are eligible.
 The most employees eligible for retirement hold senior titles (Engineer and Staff).
 - Per the count of the unique_titles table, at least 72,458 roles will need to be filled as the employees begin to retire.
     - query: SELECT COUNT(emp_no) FROM unique_titles;